2022 Ohio Corn Performance Test

 RESULTS

-Results of the 2022 testing program are presented in Tables 1 to 10.
-Yields and other agronomic performance characteristics have been averaged across the individual test sites and shown under the “Summary” heading for each region in Tables 1 through 9.
+Results of the 2024 testing program are presented in Tables 1 to 10.
+Yields and other agronomic performance characteristics are averaged across the individual test sites and shown under the SUMMARY heading for each region in Tables 1 through 9.
 A combined regional summary of hybrid performance is presented in Table 10.
-The brand, seed source, hybrid number, and table location for hybrids tested in 2022 are summarized in Table 11.
+The brand, seed source, hybrid number, and table location for hybrids tested in 2024 are summarized in Table 11.
 Hybrids are listed in alphabetical order by brand.
 Additionally, the technology traits (e.g., herbicide and insect resistant events) and seed treatments (e.g., insecticide and fungicide) associated with each hybrid entry are indicated in Table 11 (information provided by seed companies).

 Confidence in test results increases with the number of years and the number of locations in which the hybrid is tested.
-Table 10 presents combined performance data for hybrids tested at five and seven locations in 2022.
-Tables 2, 3, 5, 6, 8, and 9 provide multiple-year performance data as well.
+Table 10 presents combined performance data for hybrids tested at six and eight locations in 2024.
+Tables 2, 3, 5, 6, 8 and 9 provide multiple year performance data as well.
 Look for consistency in a hybrid’s performance across a range of environmental conditions.
 Yield, standability, grain moisture, and other comparisons should be considered between hybrids of similar maturity to determine those best adapted to each location or region.
+Results of the corn performance trials for 2024 and previous years (archive tab, 2000 to 2023) are available online at: https://ohiocroptest.cfaes.osu.edu/corntrials/.
+Results and hybrids can be sorted by yield, brand, and other variables online.

 Acknowlegements

-We thank our farmer cooperators for their contributions to the 2022 OCPT.
-We are grateful for the assistance provided by Matt Lowe, CFAES Wooster Farm Operations, with establishing the test plots; Joe Davlin, Western Agricultural Research Station; Matt Davis, Northwest Agricultural Research Station; and Ken Scaife and Mike Sword, CFAES Wooster.
-We thank Stacy Cochran and Juliette Portisch, CFAES Knowledge Exchange, for their assistance in preparing the 2022 test results for publication.
+We thank our farmer cooperators for their contributions to the 2024 Ohio Corn Performance Test.
+We are grateful for the assistance provided by Matt Lowe, OSU Farm Operations-Wooster, establishing the test plots, Joe Davlin, OSU-OARDC Western Agricultural Research Station, Matt Davis, OSU-OARDC Northwest Agricultural Research Station and Ken Scaife and Mike Sword, OSU-OARDC Wooster.
+We thank Stacy Cochran and Juliette Portisch, CFAES Marketing and Communications, for their assistance in preparing the 2024 test results for publication.